Unleash/unleash-client-java/README.md

     .build();
 ```

-This will then start using OkHttp instead of HttpURLConnection to send metrics
+This will then start using OkHttp instead of HttpURLConnection to send metrics.

 ## Local backup
 By default unleash-client fetches the feature toggles from unleash-server every 10s, and stores the